Skip to content

 > pip install git+https://github.com/agenttorch/agenttorch

 Some models require extra dependencies that have to be installed separately.
-For more information regarding this, as well as the hardware the project has been run on, please see docs/install.md.
+For more information regarding this, as well as the hardware the project has been run on, please see install.md.

 Getting Started